-\Tests, quizzes, and regular assignments: These are to be made up at the convenience of the teacher, and it is the student's responsibility to contact teacher regarding make-up work.
-Students who fail to see the teacher and schedule a time to make up missed work may receive a penalty.
+Tests, quizzes, and regular assignments are to be made up at the convenience of the teacher, and it is the student's responsibility to contact teacher regarding make-up work.
+Students who fail to see the teacher and schedule a time to make up missed work may result in not receiving credit for the assignment.

-\Pre-assigned essays and projects: Due to students having advanced notice of these assignments, they are still due on the assigned day even if the student is absent.
-Please plan to email, fax, or send any essays or projects to the school on the day they are due.
+Due to students having advanced notice of pre-assigned essays and projects, these are still due on the assigned day even if the student is absent.
+Please plan to email or send any essays or projects to the school on the day they are due.